michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

   - $225,000 for heads of households.
   - $150,000 for all other filers.
 - Home charge station receipt.

+### Car Loan Interest.

+You can claim car loan interest if you satisfy all the following conditions:

+- Vehicle is NEW (not used/certified pre-owned).
+- You purchased between 2025 and 2028.
+- Vehicle was MANUFACTURED in the United States.
+- You have *Form 1098-VLI* from lender showing interest paid.
+- Your income is below $120,000 (Single / Married Filing Separately) or $240,000 (Married Filing Jointly).

+### No tax on tips.

+- Work in an occupation that “customarily and regularly received tips” BEFORE 2025.
+- Have a valid Social Security Number (SSN).
+- Tips must be VOLUNTARY.
+- File a joint return if married.
+- Income below phase-out threshold ($150,000 if Single and $300,000 if Married Filing Jointly).
+- Not in “Specified Service Trade or Business” (SSTB, legal, medical, consulting, accounting services).

+### No tax on overtime.

+- Must be a NON-EXEMPT employee under Fair Labor Standards Act (FLSA).
+- Receive FLSA-qualifying overtime pay.
+- Have a valid Social Security Number.
+- Cannot file Married Filing Separately.
+- Income below phase-out threshold ($150,000 if Single and $300,000 if Married Filing Jointly).

 ### Medical Insurance Documents